da4all/da4all.github.io/_pages/testing2.md

   .button-container sl-button {
     flex: 1 1 30%; /* Allow buttons to resize and wrap appropriately */
     margin: 5px; /* Add margin between buttons */
-    max-width: 30%; /* Ensure buttons do not exceed a certain width */ }
+    max-width: 90%; /* Ensure buttons do not exceed 90% of the container width */
+    box-sizing: border-box; /* Include padding and border in width calculation */ }

+  /* Stack buttons vertically on smaller screens */
+  @media (max-width: 768px) {
+    .button-container {
+      flex-direction: column;
+      align-items: center;
+    }

+    .button-container sl-button {
+      max-width: 90%; /* Ensure buttons are no more than 90% of the card width */ }
+  }
 </style>